Efficient and high-performance routing of lattice-surgery paths on three-dimensional lattice: Performance evaluation

 \subsection{SELECT circuits}

 We then evaluated the performance for practical applications.
-Here, we chose SELECT circuit as a benchmark target.
+Here, we chose the SELECT circuit as a benchmark target.
 The SELECT operation is one of the bottleneck components in quantum phase estimation algorithms using qubitization~\cite{low2019hamiltonian,babbush2018encoding,yoshioka2022hunting}.
 Its action is defined from Hamiltonian $H=\sum_{i=0}^{L-1} \alpha_i P_i$ as follows:

 where $L$ is an integer, $\ket{i}$ is a computational basis of an $L$-dimensional Hilbert space, and $P_i$ is a Pauli operator.
 In this benchmark, a SELECT circuit is synthesized for a Hamiltonian of a $16 \times 16$ 2D Heisenberg model (i.e., 256 spins) with the nearest-neighbor interaction.
 There are several ways to translate SELECT circuits into a sequence of basic operations.
 We used the methods proposed by Yoshioka \textit{et al.}~\cite{yoshioka2022hunting} and generated SELECT circuits with two configurations, which we named SELECT 0 and SELECT 5.
-SELECT 5 requires more logical qubits and instructions than SELECT 0 but ideally has a larger throughput due to parallelization.
-SELECT 0 required $25$ qubit plane size and $59,344$ instructions, and SELECT 5 required $55$ qubit plane size and $61,492$ instructions.
+These suffixes indicate the parallelism parameter, where SELECT 0 is a serial implementation of the SELECT circuit and SELECT 5 is parallelized into $2^5=32$ threads.
+SELECT 5 requires more logical qubits and instructions than SELECT 0, but ideally has a larger throughput due to parallelization.
+SELECT 0 required $25$ qubit plane size and $59{,}344$ instructions, and SELECT 5 required $55$ qubit plane size and $61{,}492$ instructions.
 We note that these instances are solved by quantum computers sufficiently faster than the state-of-the-art algorithm for classical computing~\cite{yoshioka2022hunting}.
 Thus, the performance for this instance reflects the realistic scenario of practical use of FTQCs.

-In the following evaluation, we compare four methods, BFS, look-ahead BFS, Dijkstra projection, and look-ahead Dijkstra projection.
-We omitted the results of 3D BFS and 3D Dijkstra since they cannot finish the compilation within 1 hour.
+In the following evaluation, we compare four methods: BFS, look-ahead BFS, Dijkstra projection, and look-ahead Dijkstra projection.
+We omitted the results of the 3D BFS and the 3D Dijkstra since they cannot finish the compilation within 1 hour.

 The throughput of the four methods is shown in Tab.\,\ref{tab:SELECT_throughput}.